Saturday, April 26, 2008

 The Mines of Boonesboro

 These mysterious tunnels, locked behind gates, have fascinated me for many years.
-They burrow straight into a Boonesboro mountain in three different directions, and have abandoned for as long as I can remember.
+They burrow straight into a Boonesboro mountain in three different directions, and have been abandoned for as long as I can remember.

 Many years ago, anyone was free to wander in here and snoop around.
 But now the main entrance is securely closed off, and many overkill signs have been placed indicating that trespassing here is a federal offense (federal? why?). but It's truly an awe-inspiring sight inside, with a row of huge sculpted round pillars of stone, each big as a house, going off into the dark distance as far as the eye could see and as far as the flashlight could shine.